omaralkadi/MVC_CollegeRegistrationCourses/README.md

 1- Repository architecture design pattern That Consist of Presenation Layer And Business Layer And Data Layer to enhance maintainability and Scalability

+2-Generic Repository Is a way to minimize redundant code

-2-Unit Of Work To improved performance, reduced coupling between repositories and the database, and easier testability
+3-Unit Of Work To improved performance, reduced coupling between repositories and the database, and easier testability

 3-Identity DbContext To Handel Users And Roles